 I stayed in Luzern for two nights.
 Monday morning I walked to Lake Luzern and people watched.
 Then I walked across the famous Kapellbruecke or Chapel Bridge (burnt down in 1993) and roamed around the town.
 I have to say my favorite memories are always free.
 I love purposely getting lost in small shopping alleyways and just having a good time.
 I happened to find a bead store while I was walking around!!!

 I left Luzern for a tiny town called Muerren.
 It's near Interlaken and Lauterbrunnen for anyone who knows where that is.
 I took a train and there was something wrong with the tracks so I had to catch a bus to go over the pass.
 It was the most beautiful drive of my life.
 I kept wanting to take pictures but the reflections off of the windows made it hard.
 From there I took another train and then a cable car (they call them funiculars) up to Muerren.
 I have discovered that I have a fear of heights, so I was really excited and scared at the same time.
-Made it up to the top safely and shot a video during the ride.
-Took yet another train and made it to my beautiful hotel, the Alpin Palace.
-I got a sweet deal since it was in between seasons.
-People go hiking in the summer and skiing in the winter.

 I heard a lot of cow bells when I arrived.
 I've never heard them so I thought they were church bells at first.
 Then I saw the bells on the cows and they are huge!
 Took a nice long walk through the tiny town and did a bit of grocery shopping.
 Nutella is my biggest addiction since I have been in Europe and I am so glad I can find it back in the states.
 Lunch is my main meal to dine out.
 The lunch menu is cheaper and you don't feel lonely when traveling on your own.